gatling/frontline-doc/content/reference/current/installation/manual/index.md

 Make sure that the build tool is configured so that it is able to download artifacts, typically if your organization enforces repository mirrors.

+Alternatively, if your projects include a build tool wrapper such as [Maven wrapper](https://maven.apache.org/wrapper/) (`mvnw`) or [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) (`gradlew`), then you don't need to install a build tool client.
+However, you must make sure the build tool wrapper script is able to download all its dependencies when running on the Gatling Enterprise host.

 {{< alert tip >}}
 Maven 3.3.9 is the minimal version supported.
 This is the version shipped in Debian 9 (Stretch).
 {{< /alert >}}